 An autopsy later revealed Lisa’s cause of death was gunshot wounds.
 Also, her body was set on fire, possibly in an attempt to conceal any evidence that may have been left behind.

 Case File Theories

 Unlike most murders where the victim’s significant other is the prime suspect, the police have stated Lisa did not have a boyfriend at the time of her death.
 This, however, has not caused a shortage of theories.
 There are two main persons of interest in Lisa’s case.

-Police think Lisa’s case could potentially be connected with Patricia Palmer’s murder (Patricia’s case will be covered soon in an upcoming article), as both women placed ads in the Tulsa World newspaper.
+Police think Lisa’s case could potentially be connected with Patricia Palmer’s murder, as both women placed ads in the Tulsa World newspaper.
 Lisa was seeking a modeling job whereas Patricia was looking to sell her wedding dress.
 Had a serial killer answered these unsuspecting women’s ads and then murdered them?

 Lisa’s mom, Gerri Henderson, is quite sure when Lisa was picked up from the house she was going to a modeling job.
 One of the big questions that remain is whether the ad in the newspaper led the murderer to Lisa or if she got onto the killer’s radar when she was spotted working at the mall.